BZoennchen/supercollider-book/chapters/supercollider/pattern/4-events.md

 ```

 It is a filtered randomly distorted [sawtooth wave](sec-sawtooth-wave) with variable duty multiplied by a percussive envelope.
-Two slightly detuned waves are generated and mixed a single channel which is then panned into both speakers.
+Two slightly detuned waves are generated and mixed into a single channel which is then panned into both speakers.
 The cutoff frequency of the [low pass filter](sec-lowpass-filter) decreases over the time span of 1 second and is initialized with random values.
 By decreasing the cutoff frequency over time, high frequencies die out faster which is natural.